MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 ## Recommended use and sequence

-You can use the Dependency Tracker to visualize and track:
+You can use Dependency Tracker to visualize and track the following work items:
 - Dependencies on deliverables for work that your team is delivering
 - Dependencies you have on other teams for work that your team is delivering
 - Dependencies that other teams have on work your team is delivering